anujgunjad/The-Cookie/docs/index.md

-## Welcome to Cookie Web Application
+## Welcome to The Cookie Web Application

 The Cookie Web Application is an open-source project build by using Advance Javascript Concepts and MVC Design patterns.